marcolunardi/marcolunardi.github.io/about.md

 ### More Information

-I'm currently managing an hedge fund (long-short futures) and providing long-only stock trading advisory, with performances that since I started, almost 2 years ago, are comfortably better than the benchmark references.
+I'm currently managing an hedge fund (long-short futures) and providing long-only stock trading advisory, with performances that since I started, almost 2 years ago, are comfortably better than the reference benchmarks.

 I will post my certified track records here very soon!